Guide to Understanding Canadian Culture

 Economy and Business in Canada

 Canada is one of the richest nations of the world in terms of wealth as well as natural resources and is a producer of such goods as natural forest products, manufactured items such as automobiles, oil and minerals, and also food and animal products owing to its rich history of agriculture and farming.
-But as with most developed nations it is the service industry that dominates Canada’s economy.
-Global commerce is booming in Canada with it being one of top trading nations with one of the most globalised economies.
+But as with most developed nations, it is the service industry that dominates Canada’s economy.
+Global commerce is booming in Canada with it being one of the top trading nations with one of the most globalized economies.